decred/dcrwallet/rpc/documentation/api.md

   - `int64 amount`: The amount for this output.

-  - `string address`: The address to which the output script pays.
-Note that this field may be null if the output script cannot parse a readable address.
+  - `string address`: The address that the output paid to, if the output script can be parsed to a known address type.
+Otherwise this will be null or the empty string.

-  - `bytes output_script`: The full output script.
+  - `bytes output_script`: The output script.

 - `int64 fee`: The transaction fee, if calculable.
 The fee is only calculable when every previous output spent by this transaction is also recorded by